margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Land and economy are part of the South, but land and economy expand to the North and the West.

 ## The Virginia Flag ##
-Such a beautiful blue symbol, representing freedom from tyrann and the reign of Virtue, with signs for Liberty, Eternity, and Agriculture.
+Such a beautiful blue symbol, representing freedom from tyranny and the reign of Virtue, with signs for Liberty, Eternity, and Agriculture.

 ## The External and Internal Oppressor ##
 People condemn resentment, and anger for oppression or bad treatment.